 What You Need to Know About Lead-Acid Battery Recycling

-Cars, trucks and recreational vehicles all use lead-acid batteries.
+Cars, trucks, recreational vehicles and boats all use lead-acid batteries.
 It is illegal to dispose of the battery in your trash.

 If not properly handled, lead-acid batteries can leak contaminants into soil and water.